 Kate graduated with an MA in English Literature from Cambridge University before completing the GDL.
 She practised first as a barrister and then a solicitor, primarily in the health care regulatory sector.
 She's also a qualified commercial mediator (CEDR).
-Kate taught Tort for many years at BPP University, both face to face and online and was module leader for the LLB, GDL and LLM courses.
-She has also taught, among other things, Criminal law and English Legal Systems, plus Medical Law and Ethics and Mental Health Law at the University of Westminster.
-She is an external scrutiniser for CILEx is currently writing a book on Tort Law.
+Kate taught Tort for many years at BPP University, both face to face and online, and was module leader for the LLB, GDL and LLM courses.
+She has also taught, among other things, Criminal law, English Legal Systems, plus Medical Law and Ethics and Mental Health Law at the University of Westminster.
+She is an external scrutiniser for CILEx and her text book on Tort Law (with GDL, LPC, SQE students in mind) was published in 2021 by Hall & Stott.
 Kate designed the Mental Health Law Masters module at ULaw and co-designed the Medical Law and Ethics module.
 She also writes fiction and her first novel, The Negligents, was published by Valley Press in 2018.

 John qualified as a Solicitor in 2008, having studied the GDL and LPC at The University of Law’s Chester Campus.
 After qualifying, he worked in private practice and specialised in commercial property and planning at Hill Dickinson’s Liverpool Office.
 He joined BPP as an LPC and GDL tutor in 2014 and became the LPC Programme Leader at its Manchester and Liverpool Centres in 2016.
-John joined The University of Law’s Online Campus as LPC Programme & Student Lead in September 2020 and currently supervises Business Law and Practice and Real Estate on the LPC.
-His teaching experience also includes Solicitors’ Accounts, Professional Conduct and Regulation, Advocacy and Advanced Real Estate on the LPC and Equity & Trusts on the GDL.
+John joined The University of Law’s Online Campus as LPC Programme & Student Lead in September 2020 and currently supervises Introduction to Professional Practice and Private Client on the LPC.
+His teaching experience also includes Business Law and Practice, Real Estate, Solicitors’ Accounts, Professional Conduct and Regulation, Advocacy and Advanced Real Estate on the LPC and Equity & Trusts and Land Law on the GDL.

 Karen is the Programme and Student Lead for the Online LPC and holds a Masters degree in Law.
 She trained and qualified with Kennedys before joining Fieldfisher (then Field Fisher Waterhouse), both firms based in the City of London.
 Her practice area is Civil Litigation and Dispute Resolution.
 She has taught on the GDL, LPC, and, prior to her current appointment she held the position of Course Leader for MA Law at the Moorgate Campus.